 Continue adding tracks to your playlist.
 You can add them one at a time, or by selecting multiple tracks and then dragging them over to the list in one go.
 There isn’t any real limit to how many tracks you add to your playlist.

-When you’ve named your playlist, press ENTER on your keyboard to save the list.
-To listen to a playlist, simply double left-click on its name.
+When you’ve named your playlist, press ENTER on your keyboard to save the it.
+To listen to a playlist, simply double left-click on its name in the navigation area.

 In this beginner’s guide, we’ve only really touched on the basics, but I think that’s all we need to get started.